top of page

 Rich Holland was raised, educated, and worked in Los Angeles, California.
 He is an electrical engineer who had a 35-year career as an Aerospace Engineer and Manager.
 In California, Rich’s hobbies included early music performance, management of early music workshops, and performances for the Southern California Recorder Society.
 After retirement and moving to South Dakota, Rich was elected to the Vermillion City Council and has served nine years to date.

-Rebecca Bailey, Interim Artistic Director
+Rebecca Bailey, Executive Artistic Director

 Arkansas Coalition Against Sexual Assault, Education Program Director